 - Address the problem gently.
 As much as you may want to avoid conflict, the problem does need to be addressed.
 Try to put it in terms of improvement instead of failure.
 For instance, you might say, “I think we could improve this area by trying…” instead of saying, “You didn’t do this very well.”

 - Ask for their opinion.
 This is crucial.
 You need to know what they think – partly just to give them a chance to explain themselves, and partly so you can make sure you understand exactly what is going on.
 Give the other person an opportunity to express their thoughts.

 - Humbly share your opinion.
 You are probably in the right in this conversation.
 But really try not to sound like a know-it-all.
 Once again, word your argument in such a way that you sound hopeful and eager for improvement.

 Difficult conversations don’t have to be a nightmare.
 These seven steps will help your conversations have a successful outcome.
-Come along to one of our Corporate Health and Wellbeing Summits or Corporate PA Summits to learn more about improving the culture in your business, or contact us today.
+Come along to one of our Corporate Health and Wellbeing Summits or Corporate PA Summits to learn more about improving the culture in your business.